frontenddogma/web-development-glossary/manuscript/c.md

 : A styling technique in which JavaScript is used to style components.
 When this JavaScript is parsed, CSS is generated (usually as a `style` element) and attached to the DOM.
 CSS-in-JS allows to abstract CSS to the component level itself, using JavaScript to describe styles in a declarative and maintainable way.
 There are multiple implementations of this concept such as styled components or JSS.&nbsp;[†](#w-css-in-js) ℹ︎&nbsp;[cssinjs.org](https://cssinjs.org/)

 CSS-Tricks
-: A popular web development online magazine and CSS resource. ℹ︎&nbsp;[css-tricks.com](https://css-tricks.com/)
+: A popular web development online magazine and CSS resource.
+CSS-Tricks was founded in 2007 by Chris Coyier. ℹ︎&nbsp;[css-tricks.com](https://css-tricks.com/)

 CSSOM
 : → CSS Object Model